Isetta: Isetta replica kits

 The now defunct British firm Tri-Tech, under the model name Zetta, sold a kit car or even an assembled complete BMW Isetta lookalike replica from modern parts, including Honda CN 250 cc single-cylinder water-cooled engines with automatic transmission (standard) or Kawasaki 500 GPS two-cylinder water-cooled motorcycle engines with optional manual transmission.

-Some parts, new or used, were from "donor" vehicles.
-Front suspension and steering were from the Bedford Rascal (later sold under the Vauxhall marque) or the original and almost identical Suzuki Supercarry light duty van or pick-up.
+Some parts, new or used, were from donor vehicles.
+Front suspension and steering were from the Suzuki Super Carry/Bedford Rascal (later Vauxhall Rascal).
 Drum brakes and wheels were from Morris and the subsequent British Leyland Motor Corporation Mini.
 Prices ranged from c. £2650 for the kit up to c. £9450 for a complete version.

 It could be legally registered for use under British laws.
 Tri-Tech also supplied some body parts which can be used for running non-exact restorations of BMW Isettas.